Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 Most users of the offline collection deploy it manually (50%), while deploying via another EDR tool, or via Group Policy are also robust options.
-Some users have create custom wrappers to deploy.
+Some users have created custom wrappers to deploy the offline collector in the field.

 The Offline collection supports directly uploading the collection to a cloud server using a number of methods.

-The most popular upload method is to an AWS S3 bucket (30%) while SFTP connector in the cloud or a custom SFTP server on a VM are also popular options (20% and 23%).
-Uploading directly to Google Cloud Storage is the least popular option at about 5%.
+The most popular upload method is to an `AWS S3 bucket` (30%) while the `SFTP connector` in the cloud or a `custom SFTP server` on a VM are also popular options (20% and 23%).
+Uploading directly to `Google Cloud Storage` is the least popular option at about 5%.

 Manual copy methods were also popular ranging from EDR based copying to Zoom file copy.

-A commonly requested method was Azure blob storage which Velociraptor currently does not support.
+A commonly requested method was `Azure blob storage` which Velociraptor currently does not support.
 Many responses indicate that `SFTP` is currently a workaround to the lack of direct Azure support.
+The Velociraptor team should prioritize supporting Azure blob storage.

 ## Data analysis